mcs07/cdeweb/cdeweb/docs/cli.md

     cde extract <path> -o results.json

 This will create a file called `results.json` containing the extraction results.
-Currently it is only possible to use ChemDataExtractor in its default configuration via the command line interface.
+Currently, it is only possible to use ChemDataExtractor in its default configuration via the command line interface.
 For customization, use the Python API.